|Number of Crew: 8||Languages: English|

 Deckhand: Daren Hoffman (American)

 Daren grew up on St. George Island off the Florida Panhandle Coast near Apalachicola, Florida where she learned to sail at a young age.
 Competitive sailing through the local Boy Scouts of America Troop 22 led to earning trophies in the Mid-Winters, Mid-Americas, U.S. Youth Multihull Championships and the North American Youth Championships to name a few.
 During her time at Gulf Coast State College she lived aboard a sailboat with her father and was introduced to coastal cruising.
 She continued her competitive sailing throughout her time in college and was part of the University of West Florida Sailing Team in Pensacola, Florida.
 Painting and doing fiberglass work on the side she lived the cruising lifestyle along the Florida Coast and Bahamas.
-Daren has been a part of 2 full restorations on small sailboats and has been actively living, working and cruising onboard sailing yachts ranging from 27 feet to 37 feet for the last 9.5 years.
+Daren has been a part of 2 full restorations on small sailboats and has been actively living, working and cruising onboard sailing yachts ranging from 27’ to 37’ for the last 9.5 years.
 In 2015, Daren completed her STCW and Marine Security Awareness Courses at MPT in Fort Lauderdale.
 Her continued training has helped with her desire to work on larger yachts.
-As a part of Columbia's crew Daren looks forward to continuing her life, learning, and career on the sea.
+As a part of Columbia’s crew Daren looks forward to continuing her life, learning, and career on the sea.
 In her time off, Daren enjoys reading, playing the Ukulele, working on her own boat, a Hobie 18 catamaran, and spending time outdoors or on the water with friends and family.